BOOK AN APPOINTMENT

 BPH or benign prostatic hyperplasia produces an enlargement of the prostate and obstruction to the flow of urine.
 Patients with BPH have a higher risk of erectile dysfunction.

 The mechanism as to how BPH causes ED is not clear.
-Relaxation of the smooth muscle surrounding the penile artery and corpora cavernosa are essential to the erection process.
+Relaxation of the smooth muscle surrounding the penile artery and corpora cavernosa is essential to the erection process.
 Some studies show that BPH interferes with penile smooth muscle relaxation.

 Dr. Lazare will discuss your urinary symptoms with you.
 If you have BPH, Dr. Lazare will suggest a treatment that may improve your ability to urinate and your ability to have an erection.